What to Do If Your Health Insurance Claim Is Denied

 • Any proof of prior authorization or policy terms

-⚖️ Step 6: Request an External Review
+Step 6: Request an External Review of the Denied Health Insurance Claim

-If your internal appeal is denied, you may qualify for an external review—an independent decision made by a third-party medical expert.
+If your internal appeal is denied, you may qualify for an external review—an independent decision by a third-party medical expert.

-If you’ve exhausted appeals and still believe your claim was wrongly denied, consider:
+Finally, if you’ve exhausted appeals and still believe your claim was wrongly denied, consider:

 • Filing a complaint with your state’s insurance department